guntherbensch/repframe/README.md

 $$ I_{3j}  \text{ not applicable}  \quad  \text{if } pval^{orig}_j > \alpha^{orig} $$

-:point_right: This indicator captures the ratio between the statistical significance of robustness and original results expressed in terms of t*/*z*-values.
+:point_right: This ratio indicator is intended to capture how the statistical significance of robustness results compares to the size of original results.
-> *Interpretation*: An indicator $I_{3j}$ above (below) 1 means that *t*/*z*-values in the robustness analysis paths are, on average, higher (lower) than the original coefficient, suggesting a higher (lower) level of statistical significance in the robustness analyses.
+> *Interpretation*: An indicator $I_{3j}$ above (below) 1 means that *t*/*z*-values in the robustness analysis paths for for outcome $j$ are, on average, higher (lower) than the original coefficient, suggesting a higher (lower) level of statistical significance in the robustness analysis.
 An indicator below 0 implies that the two compared parameters have different signs, where the absolute value of the mean *t*/*z*-value in the robustness analysis paths is higher (lower) than the original *t*/*z*-value if $I_{3j}$ is above (below) -1. $I_{3j}$ is also only derived for outcomes reported as statistically significant in the original study, irrespective of whether in the same direction or not.

 4. The **effect size variation indicator** measures the standard deviation of effect sizes of all the robustness test analysis paths divided by the standard error of the original effect size.